lbdl/dev_log/notes_k8s.md

 have to use the `subPath` syntax.

-This will create the paths that the `ENV_VAR`
+This will create the paths that the `ENV_VAR` expands to onto the underlying file storage and mount this to the `mountPath`

-* docs recommend that don't use subPath in productions anyway
+so then given a `PV` that uses a path like `/usr/lo

 ## PVC's and PV's